Homemade Peach Ice Cream

 3. Prepare peaches.
 See directions above for my simple process to easily peel peaches PLUS how to process them.

 4. Combine ice cream ingredients.
-In a large measuring bowl, combine the cooled tempered egg mixture (whole milk, eggs and 1/4 cup sugar), the pureed peaches (peaches plus one cup sugar), heavy cream, vanilla, and salt.
-Mix well and refrigerate until ready to churn.
+In a large measuring bowl, combine the cooled tempered egg mixture (whole milk, eggs, and 1/4 cup sugar), the pureed peaches (peaches plus one cup sugar), heavy cream, vanilla, and salt.
+Mix well, cover with plastic wrap, and refrigerate until ready to churn.

 5. Churn.
 If using a KitchenAid attachment (as pictured below), start the mixer with the attachment so that it’s turning BEFORE you pour the liquid in.
 Then pour in whisked ingredients and let it churn until finished.
 You’ll know it’s done when the mixer starts slowing down and it rises to the top of the bowl, approximately 25-30 minutes.